 Summer went on to earn a swimming scholarship to Stanford University and back-to- back NCAA Swimmer of the Year awards in only 2 years as a collegiate swimmer.
-Her prize accomplishment was being a part of the 1992 National Championship team with Stanford in 1992.
+Her prize accomplishment was being a part of the 1992 National Championship team with Stanford.
 That summer at the 1992 Olympic Games in Barcelona, Sanders emerged as the most decorated U.S. swimmer, winning four medals – two gold, a silver, and a bronze.
-And if was soon after that she shifted her passion to television.
+Soon after, she shifted her passion to television.

 She has worked 9 Olympic Games as a commentator, reporter and host.
 She hosted Fox’s reality show Skating with Celebrities and The Sports List and was a part of Lifetime’s groundbreaking WNBA crew including Michelle Tafoya, Reggie Miller and Meghan Pattyson.
 She had the guts to enter the world of reality television as a contestant for her charity, Right To Play, on Celebrity Apprentice and Guy vs Rachael Celebrity Cook-Off.
-She is currently co-host of CBS Sports Net’s award winning “We Need To Talk”.
-She is also the author of “Champions Are Raised, Not Born: How My Parents Made Me a Success”.
+She currently co-hosts CBS Sports Net’s award winning “We Need To Talk.”
+She is also the author of “Champions Are Raised, Not Born: How My Parents Made Me a Success.”

 On the personal side of life, her proudest titles are that of mom and wife.
 She is married to a fellow Olympian, from the frozen side of water, Erik Schlopy, who competed in 3 Olympic Games in alpine skiing.
 Together they have 2 children, Skye, 11, and Spider, 10.
 Her most frequently asked question is not What was it like being in the Olympics but What will your kids be, skiers or swimmers?
 They are fully aware that the answer to that question is out of their hands.